Allen-Cahn Solutions with Triple Junction Structure at Infinity: Blowdown Analysis

 Then let us define the set \beq A_R:=\left\{x\in \partial B_1:\,d(U_R(x),P)>\frac{\beta}{2}\right\}. \eeq This set is necessarily a union of open arcs.
 If such an arc $I$ possesses a point $x$ such that $d(U_R(x),P)\geq \beta$, then since at the endpoints of $I$, necessarily $U_R$ is at metric distance $\frac{\beta}{2}$ from $P$, it must be the case that $E_R\left(U_R,I\right)\geq C,$ for some positive constant $C$ depending only on $W$.
 We define $T_R$ to be the union of all such arcs, and so in light of \eqref{wlog}, we can assert that $T_R$ consists of a {\it finite} union of arcs whose total number is bounded by a constant depending only on $W$.
 It then follows from $\int_{T_R}RW(U_R)\,d\mH^1\leq 2C_1$ that \beq \mH^1\left(T_R\right)\leq CR^{-1}. \eeq On $\partial B_1\setminus T_R$ we note that the metric distance from $U_R$ to $P$ is less than $\beta$.

 We begin with the construction of a boundary layer on $B_1\setminus B_{1-\rho}$, where $\rho$ will be determined later.
+However, we will insist that

 The number of disjoint arcs in $T_R$ is bounded by a constant depending on $W$ only, hence the same is true for the complement of $T_R$.
 We split this complement into two sets; $S_R$ and the remainder, the set $S_R$ being the union of arcs having length less than $\lm$, where $\lm\le 1$ is another parameter to be determined later.
-Let us denote the arcs in the remainder by say $\{I_k\}$ for $k=1,2,\ldots, N_R$, where $N_R$ is bounded by a constant depending on $W$ only.
+Let us denote the arcs in the remainder by say $\{I_k\}$ for $k=1,2,\ldots, N_R$, where $N_R$ is bounded by a constant $N_0=N_0(W)$.
 Then each $I_k$ will be of length at least $\lm$ and can be naturally associated with one of the wells in the sense that $U_R$ remains within a metric distance of $\beta$ from that well throughout $I_k$.
-We now can expand each $I_k$ to a slightly larger arc $\tilde{I}_k$ so as to form a partition of $\partial B_{1}$, where in light of \eqref{smalleye}, we know that \beq \mH^1\left(\cup \tilde{I}_k\setminus \cup I_k\right)\leq C(R^{-1}+\lm). \eeq
+We now can expand each $I_k$ to a slightly larger arc $\tilde{I}_k$, absorbing arcs of $T_R$ and of $S_R$ in the process, so as to form a partition of $\partial B_{1}$, where in light of \eqref{smalleye}, we know that \beq \mH^1\left(\partial B_1\setminus \cup I_k\right)=\mH^1\left(\cup \tilde{I}_k\setminus \cup I_k\right)\leq C(R^{-1}+\lm). \eeq We note that there is some ambiguity in terms of the assignment of an element of $P$ to arcs comprising $\cup\tilde{I}_k\setminus \cup I_k$.
+That is, if say $I_k$ is associated with $p_1$ and an adjacent arc $I_{k+1}$ is associated with $p_2$, then one can either expand $I_k$ into the gap between them and assign the value $p_1$ to the resulting $\tilde{I}_k$ or expand $I_{k+1}$ into the gap and assign the value $p_2$ to the resulting $\tilde{I}_{k+1}$.
+As well shall see, due to the smallness of these gaps guaranteed by \eqref{smalltil}, it will not matter which choice we make here.

 On $\partial B_{1-\rho}$ we define a function $V_R(1-\rho,\theta)$ as follows.
 If $e^{i\theta}\in \tilde{I}_k$ and $e^{i\theta}$ is at least a distance $\frac{1}{R}$ from the endpoints of $\tilde{I}_k$, we take $V_R(1-\rho,\theta)$ to be equal to whichever well is associated with $I_k$.
 On the rest of $\partial B_{1-\rho}$, we define $V_R(1-\rho,\theta)$ through linear interpolation in $\theta$, so that \beq \abs{\frac{\partial V}{\partial \theta}(1-\rho,\theta)}\leq CR. \eeq